denosaurs/parry/README.md

 # parry
-A simple way of running async functions in their own WebWorker
+A simple way of running async functions in their own WebWorker.
+Mainly for deno